 Michele has been working in partnership with the Literacy Society since 2010.
 She graduated with distinction from the University of Victoria in 2006 from the Faculty of Social Science (Anthropology).
 Before returning to university, Michele worked in broadcasting and communications for 10 years.
 She currently works as the Literacy Outreach Coordinator for Literacy Now and is our English Language Instructor.

 Board of Directors

 Eva was born and raised in Hungary and worked as a RN at a NICU and was a member and Head Nurse of an Infant Transport Team.
 She moved to Canada in September 2007 as a live-in nanny.
-Since then she has had the opportunity to work in various positions and recently started working at a pharmacy as a pharmacy assistant.
-Through her participation in our language classes she has become an active volunteer, and most recently Eva became the secretary of DCLS in May 2015.
+Since then she has had the opportunity to work in various positions.
+Eva is a substitute teacher with SD59 since November 2019.
+Through her participation in our language classes she has become an active volunteer.
 Dancing has always made her happy.
 She did Hungarian folk dances in Hungary and started to discover the Middle Eastern dances (aka belly dance) in Dawson Creek shortly after her arrival, and about a year ago began taking Zumba classes.

 Amna teaches face-to-face and online Business Management courses as a permanent faculty.
 She has an MBA in Economic Development (Cape Breton University), B.COMM honours (University of Windsor), Adult Education Learning Diploma (Vancouver Community College), Women’s Leadership Development Certificate (University of Oxford) and E-learning Certificate (University of Toronto).
 She likes to travel (blessed to have been to more than 35 countries), volunteer, work out, read, and spend time with her family in her spare time.
 Her research interest involves economic development, education, and strategic leadership.
 She has presented her research at various national and international conferences.
 She believes the communities are not given; they are built.

 More information coming soon!